livecode/livecode/docs/specs/livecode_builder_language_reference.md

  - **\r**: CR (ASCII 13)
  - **\t**: TAB (ASCII 9)
  - **\q**: quote '"'
- - **\u{FEDCBA}: character with unicode codepoint hex value 0xFEDCBA - BCDEF are optional.
+ - **\u{X…X}: character with unicode codepoint hex value 0xX...X - any number of nibbles may be specified, but the value will be clamped to 0x10FFFF.
  - **\\**: backslash '\'

 > **Note:** The presence of '.' in identifiers are used as a namespace scope delimiter.